 The Little Feat frontman died too young on June 29, 1979; listen to his final shows

-It was on this day, 40 years ago, it was a lethal combination of cocaine and pizza that was said to cause the heart attack which killed Lowell George.
+It was on this day, 40 years ago, it was a lethal combination of cocaine and pizza that was said to cause the heart attack that killed Lowell George.